Canon G1 X Mark III vs Sony A7 II

 It is notable that the A7 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark III does not feature such a mic input.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark III and the Sony A7 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G1 X Mark III: